alikaratas17/alikaratas17/README.md

-### Hi there 👋
+### Hi there, I am Ali 👋
-Currently working on updating each of my repositories' README files.
+Currently working on updating my repositories as well as my github profile.
 <!--
 **alikaratas17/alikaratas17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.